 PointsBet arrived on the sports betting scene in January 2019 when it launched in New Jersey.
-But it didn't stop there, quickly adding licenses for online sportsbooks in Illinois, Indiana, Michigan, Iowa, and Colorado since.
+But it didn't stop there, quickly adding licenses for online sportsbooks in Illinois, Indiana, Michigan, Iowa, Colorado, and most recently West Virginia.
 PointsBet focuses all its time and energy into its sportsbook, though PointsBet Michigan recently dipped its toes into the casino space.

 PointsBet users will immediately notice a local flare to the sportsbook.
 PointsBet does a great jump of pumping local markets, whether it's featuring those teams on the front of its home page, boosting local teams' odds or featuring those teams' games on the left rail of the available markets.
 PointsBet has a commitment to the state-specific teams, going so far as using former professional athletes from the state as spokespersons.

 |Lack of contests|

 The PointsBet sportsbook has something for everyone.
 With more than a dozen different sports to choose from, hundreds of leagues and thousands of betting options within those markets, players will have no shortage of betting options when they sign up and play on this sportsbook.
 Odds are competitive with some of the other major players, the website and app function properly to make placing bets a breeze, and the customer service is among the best we have reviewed.
 If you're looking for a sportsbook to call home, PointsBet USA has to be a serious consideration.
 Our PointsBet review will cover what we like, what we think could be improved and how you can make the most of your betting experience at one of the premier sportsbooks available.